 There is more than one way to do pretty much anything when working an audio project.
 This overview shows a few techniques but doesn't cover all of them.
 You may want to use one or more of the techniques in a different way or use different editing software.
 The basics covered in this example will be applicable in other situations and with other software.
 The specifics may be different, so you may need to search for more tutorials on YouTube for your particular software or tool.

-This video is a walk-through of all of techniques shared in this tutorial.
-You can watch the video in full here or watch in parts along with the accompanying text on the following pages.
+This video play list is a walk-through of all of techniques shared in this tutorial.
+You can watch all the videos here or watch them in parts along with the accompanying text on the following pages.